It’s happening. Homeschooling high school. It’s time to get serious around here (not that we weren’t serious about our child’s education before)!

 To keep myself organized and be able to see our four year plan for high school all at a glance, I made a Four Year High School Plan sheet.
 Actually I made four of them.
 I wanted to share it with those of you that are in the same boat as we are, but I know not everyone likes the same format, so I made several different layouts (and they all have the option of pre-filled subject areas or blanks ones so you can fill in your own).

 I’m offering these planning forms FREE to My Joy-Filled Life subscribers.
-To get yours, simply subscribe by clicking the download button below and going through the checkout process (don’t worry, it’s FREE).
+To get yours, simply subscribe by clicking the download button below and filling out the form (if you are already a subscriber, you will still need to click below and fill out the form to get access).

 As a subscriber to My Joy-Filled Life you will get weekly(ish) updates and occasional information about great freebies, giveaways, and offers.